bldl/emplace-spidermonkey/README.md

   The worst case for this is that is loops through the entire `entries`.
 The result is a runtime of __`O(n)`__ where `n` is the amount of entries.
   This is rather slow, considering a lookup in maps should be __`~O(1)`__, given an efficient `HashTable` implementation.
-  Therefore, we decided to try to optimize this line.
+  Therefore, we decided to try optimizing this line.

   **Demonstration: Create a new file; Runtime.js with the code below and run the script with `./mach build` and `./mach run Runtime.js`**